19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/The Ability Scores/Ability Scores.md

 Ability scores can be improved every time a PC [Levels Up](../Derived%20Statistics/Level.md#Level%20Up).

-Ability scores can take *temporary* damage, which is healed after a [Full Rest](../../Game%20Procedures/Core%20Procedures/Resting.md#Full%20Rest).
+Ability scores can take *temporary* damage, which is healed by [Resting](../../Game%20Procedures/Core%20Procedures/Resting.md).

 ## When to Use Ability Scores